fatih/subvim/README.md

 Coffeescript, Objective-C and Markdown are supported.
 No need to install external plugins or binaries.
 * Full featured autocompletion via YMC.
-No need to compile the YCM plugin, vim-awesome has already pre-compiled binaries included.
+No need to compile the YCM plugin, subvim has already pre-compiled binaries included.
 * Restore latest state (tab, files) when quitting and restarting again.
 * Automatic closing of quotes, parenthesis, brackets and etc..
 * ... many other fixes and improvements.